 The building was initially constructed by a Mr Sandys who also built the nearby courts but his work was criticised and he was dismissed before its completion.
 Most of the work of Sandys was removed and a new architect was employed by the name of Moneypenny but he died during its construction and the work was completed by the Durham architect Ignatius Bonomi.

 The prisoners were not transferred to the Elvet prison until 1819 but the execution of a murderer by the name of John Grieg took place here in 1816.
 Conditions in the new gaol were probably better than those in the Great North Gate but it is interesting to note that in 1827 the prisoner diet was confined to two helpings of oatmeal porridge and a pound of bread on Mondays, Wednesdays and Saturdays.
 On other days they were treated to potatoes and fish.

 Durham prison has about 600 cells and at least one ghost who reputedly haunts a cell on the ground floor of the main wing which had to be converted into a storeroom following complaints from prisoners who claimed to witness a ghostly murder in the cell during the night.
 It is said that a former occupant of the cell was stabbed to death by another inmate.

-Durham Gaol has been the long term home to many notorious criminals and a short term home to many lesser offenders like Tommy Armstrong, a bow-legged miner from Tanfield Lea who was known as the ‘Pitman Poet’ because of his talent for composing songs about life in the Durham coalfield.
+Durham Prison has also been the short-term home to many lesser offenders such as Tommy Armstrong, a bow-legged miner from Tanfield who was known as the ‘Pitman Poet’ because of his talent for composing songs about life in the Durham coalfield.
 Tommy had a fondness for the drink and it was during a period of drunkenness that the incident occurred which resulted in his imprisonment at Durham.

 “Ye’l awl hev ard o’ Dorham